SANDHOSH02/Code_Clash/README.md

 ## Screenshots

 Below is a simple 3x3 gallery — this will render on GitHub and other Markdown viewers.
-Replace the files in `ss/` with your actual screenshots.
+Replace the files in `ss/` with your actual  overall screenshots.

 <div style="display:flex;flex-wrap:wrap;gap:12px;justify-content:center">
 	<img src="Pylab/ss/1.png" alt="Screenshot 1" width="320" />